Mustafa Kemal Atatürk's cult of personality

 Atatürk's cult of personality was started during the life of Mustafa Kemal Atatürk and continued by his successors after his death in 1938, by members of both his Republican People's Party and opposition parties alike, and in a limited amount by himself during his lifetime in order to popularize and cement his social and political reforms as a founder and the first President of Turkey.
-Pro-PKK, British journalist, Alexander Christie-Miller, has described it as the "world's longest-running personality cult".
+The cult has been compared to similar personality cults in the authoritarian regimes of Central Asia and the Soviet Union.